 The “One World” collection began with ten poems chosen to celebrate the EU Enlargement in 2004.
 The poems can be distinguished by the FCO logo along their respective bases.

 The arrangement came about following a letter I wrote to Dennis Macshane, then Minister for Europe.
-His response was bold and imaginative and the upshot was that one poem would be selected from each of the ten countries now joining the EU, later to be published as widely as possible around the nation’s waiting rooms.
+His response was bold and imaginative and the upshot was that one poem would be selected from each of the ten countries joining the EU in that year, later to be published as widely as possible around the nation’s waiting rooms.
 I worked with the poet Fiona Sampson on the poem selection.

 The relevant nations were : Czechoslovakia, Estonia, Greek Cyprus, Hungary, Latvia, Lithuania, Malta, Poland, Slovakia, Slovenia.